 Boiling point is defined as the temperature at which the vapor pressure of a liquid equals the pressure surrounding the liquid and the liquid changes into a vapor.
 In simpler terms, it’s the temperature at which a liquid starts to boil.
 This transition from liquid to gas requires energy to overcome the attractive forces holding the molecules together in the liquid phase.
 These attractive forces, known as intermolecular forces, are crucial in determining a substance's boiling point.

 Intermolecular forces (IMFs) are the forces of attraction or repulsion which act between neighboring molecules.
 These forces are significantly weaker than intramolecular forces, which hold atoms together within a molecule (e.g., covalent bonds).
-The strength of these IMFs dictates how much energy is needed to separate molecules from each other, and therefore, influences the boiling point.
+Because of that, the strength of these IMFs dictates how much energy is needed to separate molecules from each other, and therefore, influences the boiling point.
 The stronger the IMFs, the higher the boiling point.

 Comprehensive Overview: Molecular Size, Intermolecular Forces, and Boiling Points